 Brain injuries represent one of the costliest harms anyone can experience following a motorcycle accident.
 The financial and day-to-day toll they take is extraordinary.
-These cases below should give you an indication of how Illinois motorcycle accidents involving brain injuries play out in litigation or via settlement with an insurance company.
+These cases below should give you an indication of how Illinois motorcycle accidents involving brain injuries play out in litigation or via a settlement with an insurance company.

-While the cases below may provide some background in terms of how insurance carriers and juries evaluate motorcycle injury cases, the truth is that each case is unique.
+While the cases below may provide some background regarding how insurance carriers and juries evaluate motorcycle injury cases, the truth is that each case is unique.
 The facts and parties involved in motorcycle crash cases play into the value of each case.
 Rosenfeld Injury Lawyers is experienced with motorcycle injury cases in Illinois.
 Contact our office for a free consultation to determine the value of your case.

 BUTLER VS. BEEGLE; JO DAVIESS COUNTY; $500,000 SETTLEMENT

 In this unique incident, the plaintiff was on his motorcycle riding along a country road when he came upon a group of livestock.
-Unfortunately, he did not possess adequate time or space to avoid colliding into some of the animals and the force of the crash sent him off his bike.
+Unfortunately, he did not possess adequate time or space to avoid colliding into some of the animals, and the force of the crash sent him off his bike.

-He sustained injuries to his brain and spine and they eventually resulted in paraplegia.
+He sustained injuries to his brain and spine that eventually resulted in paraplegia.
 He sued the owner of the animals for negligence for failure to control his livestock and to prevent the accident.
 The owner shot back that the plaintiff’s injuries were exaggerated and, in any event, the motorcyclist was responsible for the crash in the first place.
 Eventually, both sides decided to settle for $500,000.

 SHREVE VS. SWALEC; COOK COUNTY; $3,209,000 JURY AWARD

 In this case, a motorcyclist, Larry Shreve, was driving down a road when a Verizon truck attempted to turn left into a driveway right in front of Shreve.
-Unfortunately, before the truck driver could do that both crashed into each other.
+Unfortunately, before the truck driver could do that, both crashed into each other.

 The incident left Shreve with significant brain damage.
 He sued the truck driver as well as the driver’s employer, Verizon North Incorporated.
-Interestingly, the defendants both agreed the truck driver was negligent and that his negligence caused the plaintiff’s injuries but they both denied the extent of the plaintiff’s claimed injuries.
+Interestingly, the defendants both agreed the truck driver was negligent and that his negligence caused the plaintiff’s injuries, but they both denied the extent of the plaintiff’s claimed injuries.